On the optimal estimation of probability measures in weak and strong topologies: Introduction

-We would like to mention that in principle our choice of $\Cal{F}_H$ is abstract, but particular choices have crucial computational advantages (see below).
-Before presenting our results, in Section~\ref{Sec:rkhs}, we provide a brief introduction to reproducing kernel Hilbert spaces, discuss some relevant properties of $\Vert\cdot\Vert_{\Cal{F}_H}$ and provide concrete examples for $\Cal{F}_H$ through some concrete choices of $\Cal{K}$.
+Before presenting our results, in Section~\ref{Sec:rkhs}, we provide a brief introduction to reproducing kernel Hilbert spaces, discuss some relevant properties of $\Vert\cdot\Vert_{\Cal{F}_H}$ and provide concrete examples for $\Cal{F}_H$ through some concrete choices of $\Cal {K}$.
 We then present our first main result in Theorem~\ref{Thm:weak} which shows that under certain conditions on $\Cal{K}$, $\Vert \cdot\Vert_{\Cal{F}_H}$ metrizes the weak topology on the space of probability measures.
-Since $\bb{P}_n$ is a consistent estimator of $\bb{P}$ in weak sense, we then obtain a rate for this convergence by showing in Theorem~\ref{Thm:consistency} that $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=O_{a.s.}(n^{-1/2})$ by bounding the expected suprema of U-processes---specifically, the homogeneous Rademacher chaos process of degree 2---indexed by a uniformly bounded Vapnik-\u{C}ervonenkis (VC)-subgraph class $\Cal{K}$ (see \cite[Chapter 5]{delaPena-99} for details on U-processes).
-Since Theorems~\ref{Thm:weak} and \ref{Thm:consistency} are very general, we provide examples (see Example~\ref{Exm:weak}) to show that a large family of $\Cal{K}$ satisfy the assumptions in these results and therefore yield a variety of probability metrics that metrize the weak convergence while ensuring a dimension independent rate of $n^{-1/2}$ for $\bb{P}_n$ converging to $\bb{P}$.
+Since $\bb{P}_n$ is a consistent estimator of $\bb{P}$ in weak sense, we then obtain a rate for this convergence by showing in Theorem~\ref{Thm:consistency} that $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=\mathrm{O}_{\mathrm{a.s.}}(n^{-1/2})$ by bounding the expected suprema of U-processes~-- specifically, the homogeneous Rademacher chaos process of degree 2~-- indexed by a uniformly bounded Vapnik-\u{C}ervonenkis (VC)-subgraph class $\Cal{K}$ (see de la Pe{\~{n}}a and Gin{\'{e}} \cite{delaPena-99}, Chapter~5 for details on U-processes).
+Since Theorems \ref{Thm:weak} and \ref{Thm:consistency} are very general, we provide examples (see Example~\ref{Exm:weak}) to show that a large family of $\Cal{K}$ satisfy the assumptions in these results and, therefore, yield a variety of probability metrics that metrize the weak convergence while ensuring a dimension independent rate of $n^{-1/2}$ for $\bb{P}_n$ converging to $\bb{P}$.